amirabbasja/Arbitrage-Screener/README.md

 0. Add creating the database with "db_name" located in teh env file when running the **setupTables.js** file
 1. Add router logic to controller directory and make router files logic-less.
 2. Send batch requests to RPCs (Use axios?)
-3. Add a section for manually checking if an RPC is okay and health (Not rate limited)
+3. Add a section for manually checking if an RPC is okay and healthy (Not rate limited)
 4. Add rate-limited calls for each limiter to the UI
-5. Add a headless mode to run the app
+5. Delete the taskId that you send when requesting
+6. Add a a section for manually running a script via commandline by passing an argument